What is a Reentry Peer Specialist?

 Is there training for the organizations where RPSs will work?

-Yes, Via Hope is developing a “Demystifying the Reentry Workforce” training for reentry programs, wardens, divert courts, corrections officers, parole officers, community based organizations, sheriff departments, and other organizations that may employ formerly incarcerated individuals.
+Yes, there is training for reentry programs, wardens, divert courts, corrections officers, parole officers, community based organizations, sheriff departments, and other organizations that may employ formerly incarcerated individuals.

 How is it different from Via Hope’s Community Reentry Endorsement Training?